Culture of Germany: Media

-Architecture
+Architecture and World Heritage

 Architectural contributions from Germany include the Carolingian and Ottonian styles, important precursors of Romanesque.
 The region has also produced significant works in styles such as the Gothic, Renaissance and Baroque.

 The nation was particularly important in the early modern movement through the Deutscher Werkbund and the Bauhaus movement identified with Walter Gropius.
 The Nazis closed these movements and favoured a type of neo-classicism.
 Since World War II post-modern structures have been built.
 Since the reunification of Germany the trend has continued.

+The UNESCO inscribed 54 properties in Germany on the World Heritage List.

 Art

 German art has a long and distinguished tradition in the visual arts, from the earliest known work of figurative art to its current output of contemporary art.
+Celtic art and Germanic art both partially originated in Germany.

+Carolingian and Ottonian art played a role in the origin of Romanesque art.

 Important German Renaissance painters include Albrecht Altdorfer, Lucas Cranach the Elder, Matthias Grünewald, Hans Holbein the Younger and the well-known Albrecht Dürer.
 The most important Baroque artists from Germany are Cosmas Damian Asam.
 Further artists are the painter Anselm Kiefer, romantic Caspar David Friedrich, the surrealist Max Ernst, the conceptualist Joseph Beuys, or Wolf Vostell or the neo-expressionist Georg Baselitz.

 Within modern day society, contemporary art is a large aspect of the culture.
 This large community draws in people from all around the world.
 There are around 500 galleries in Germany that caters to this modern form of art.
 Art Cologne is a popular fair that displays contemporary art.